josepmc10/TFG-Gender-Gap-Analisis/README.md

 - **queries.txt** -> All queries used during the collection process.

 - **Fair Ranking Test.ipynb** -> All functions and parameters need it to run the Fair Test.

+- **gender-clasification-descriptions.ipynb** -> All training of models to study descriptions and shifterator plots.

+- **gender-clasification-comments.ipynb** -> All training of models to study comments and shifterator plots.